 50. Gather mum friends

 Singapore is pretty easy when it comes to making new mates.
 And friends are there for venting!
 Let the kids entertain themselves (within sight!) while you let it all out.
 Friends who commiserate are worth keeping.
-You can even do this on apps such as House Party to ensure you’re social distancing!

 51. Go for a leisurely stroll

 With mostly year-round decent weather, whack on your trainers and go for a walk.
-There’s plenty of pretty parks and gardens to pick from, and if you don’t have time to stray too far then just stroll around your ‘hood.
+There are plenty of pretty parks and gardens to pick from, and if you don’t have time to stray too far then just stroll around your ‘hood.
 Heading out at night is best if you fancy people-watching as you pass the houses you’ve always wished you lived in.
 It’s only creepy if you stop and stare!

 52. Go on a girl’s night out